mercari/mercari-engineering-ladder/en/MG5.md

 ## Teamwork
-**Resolves conflicts between development teams in their company** and finds solutions that satisfy the concerns of stakeholders **in company-level development.**
+Addresses problems **in company-level development projects** with solutions that consider stakeholder concerns, **such as by resolving conflicts between development teams in their company.**

 **Encourages other engineers within their company to grow through praise and constructive feedback, and acts as a role model for delivering effective feedback.**